pivotal/docs-tap/getting-started/create-app-accelerator.md

     >**Note:** You can use any icon with a reachable URL.

-4. Add the new `accelerator.yaml` file, commit this change and push to your Git repository.
+4. Add the new `accelerator.yaml` file, commit this change, and push it to your Git repository.

 ## <a id="publish-accelerator"></a>Publish the new accelerator